-Illustrations which Show the Structure and Working of a System chart diagram photograph.
+Illustrations which show the structure and working of a system

 Here the word system is used in its widest sense to include any structure or process composed of interrelated, interdependent, or interacting elements forming a collective entity.
 The management structure of a company is a system.
 So is a clerical or production process.
 So is the way a piece of machinery is built, and is used.